utdata/rwd-mastery-assignments/workbench/wb-tutorials.md

 - Take a screenshot: [Mac](https://support.apple.com/en-us/HT201361) | [Window](https://support.microsoft.com/en-us/help/4027213/windows-10-open-snipping-tool-and-take-a-screenshot).
 - Here is how to [upload an image to Google Docs](https://support.google.com/docs/answer/97447?co=GENIE.Platform%3DDesktop&hl=en).
 - Upload a file to [Google Drive](https://support.google.com/drive/answer/2424368?hl=en&co=GENIE.Platform=Desktop).

-## Tutorials

-From the [Tutorials](https://app.workbenchdata.com/lessons) section, do the first two lessons:

-- **Tutorial I. Load public data and make a chart**:  In addition to the steps listed, add one more function before the chart to SORT by affordable_units in descending order, then refresh the chart.
-When you are done click on the ... button at top right and choose to Save as PNG.
-Upload the image to your Google Doc.
-- **Tutorial II.
-Clean dirty data**: At the end of this tutorial, take a screenshot of your last screen and upload that to the Google Doc.

-You are welcome to go through the other Tutorials if you wish, but they are not required.

 ## Introduction to Data Journalism